ZeitOnline/vivi/core/src/zeit/search/browser/README.txt

 >>> browser.getControl(name='search.sort').displayValue
 ['aktuell']

+We can filter for the workflow status:

+>>> browser.getControl('Status').displayOptions
+[None, 'Corrected', 'Images added']

 Note that in the test we only can search for "linux", so we do that:

 >>> browser.getControl(name="search.text").value = 'linux'